Graphic Novels Summer 2020

 Callaway just wants to do a good job--but her worries are getting in the way!
 A fun adventure filled with an adorable cast of fruits and vegetables, this young chapter-book graphic novel is perfect for fans of Narwhal: Unicorn of the Sea.

-Callaway, with her apple head and huge heart, likes to help others, grow special crabapples, and spend time with her friends--but things suddenly go sideways when the town decides to hold a festival and all her friends want to enter the harvest contest!
-Afraid that nothing she has will be good enough, Callaway nearly loses her head and ends up finding a fairy named Thistle.
+Callaway, with her apple head and huge heart, likes to help others, grow crabapples, and spend time with her friends--but things suddenly go sideways when the town decides to hold a festival and all her friends want to enter the harvest contest!
+Afraid that nothing she has will be good enough, Callaway finds a friend to talk to in a fairy named Thistle.

 Join Callaway and Thistle as they prepare for the festival and help their friends--and each other--along the way.
 A delightfully genuine story about problem-solving, having confidence in yourself, and learning that it's okay to ask for help when you need it.